Senior Associate Dean, Social Sciences & Global Programs

 Dr. Rudi Colloredo-Mansfeld has served as Senior Associate Dean for Social Sciences and Global Programs in the College of Arts & Sciences since 2017.

-As senior associate dean, Colloredo-Mansfeld oversees the departments/curricula and other units in the social sciences: Aerospace Studies; African, African American and Diaspora Studies; Anthropology; Archaeology and the Research Labs in Archaeology; Asian Studies; City and Regional Planning; Economics; Geography; History; Military Science; Naval Science; Peace, War and Defense; Political Science; Public Policy; Sociology; the Center for Urban and Regional Studies and the UNC Center for Community Capital.
+As senior associate dean, Colloredo-Mansfeld oversees the departments/curricula and other units in the social sciences: Aerospace Studies; African, African American and Diaspora Studies; Anthropology; Archaeology and the Research Labs in Archaeology; Asian and Middle Eastern Studies; City and Regional Planning; Economics; Geography; History; Military Science; Naval Science; Peace, War and Defense; Political Science; Public Policy; Sociology; the Center for Urban and Regional Studies and the UNC Center for Community Capital.

 He also oversees all of the global programs of the College that are housed together in the FedEx Global Education Center, including: the Office of Study Abroad, African Studies Center, Carolina Asia Center, Center for Middle East and Islamic Studies, the Center for European Studies, Curriculum in Global Studies, Institute for the Study of the Americas and the Center for Slavic, Eurasian and East European Studies.